 The public’s faith in institutions is eroding, which has consequences for your association.
-But there are a few ways to get ahead.
+But there are a few ways to lead well in a skeptical environment.

 Associations are, among other things, in the business of selling trust.
 Trust in the certifications it delivers to its members.
 Trust in the authority of its products and services.
 Trust in the quality of its research.

 Problem is, trust isn’t what it used to be.

 Anecdotal evidence of that is as close as your social media feeds and TV screens.
 Every day seems to deliver a cycle of an attention-grabbing Event, followed by hours of analysis of the Event, followed by a debunking of the Event, which produces analysis of the debunking in which the debunker may or may not be a Russian bot.
 By the time an authoritative news outlet or rumor-busting site arrives on the scene with verified facts about the Event, everybody’s dug into their camps.
 And what does “authoritative” mean, anyway, bub?

 The facts—if you trust them—bolster the notion that trust is eroding.
 According to Edelman, Americans’ trust in non-government organizations, business, media, and government slipped a collective 37 points between 2017 and 2018 [PDF].
 Earlier this year the Pew Research Center reported that the percentage of Americans who trust government all or most of the time is at 17 percent, the lowest it’s been since the Eisenhower administration.
 People have more faith in the latest Sharknado movie.

 This state of affairs is unlikely to improve as the 2020 election season kicks into gear.
 And that will likely have an impact on the association community at large, especially the trade organizations that are politically active.
 So it’s worth taking the time now to think about what your association can do to build trust.
 Even if you’re not the target of fake-news accusations or drawn into a partisan fight, you’re a representative for the value of your association’s industry.